02PaulSneha/ClothingStore_Django/README.md

 ## ClothingStore Using Django

 ClothingStore Django is a  web application built with the Django framework.
-This application provides an online platform for browsing, and managing a variety of teas, complete with user authentication, and a product catalog.
+This application provides an online platform for browsing, and managing a variety of cloths, complete with user authentication, and a product catalog.

 ## Table of Contents